caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 - `localhost:8080`
 - `127.0.0.1`
 - `[::1]:2015`
-- `example.com/foo`
+- `example.com/foo/*`

-From the address, Caddy can potentially infer the scheme, host, port, and path prefix of your site.
+From the address, Caddy can potentially infer the scheme, host, port, and path of your site.
 The default port is 2015 unless [automatic HTTPS](/docs/automatic-https#activation) is activated, which changes it to the HTTPS port.

 If you specify a hostname, only requests with a matching Host header will be honored.
 In other words, if the site address is `localhost`, then Caddy will not match requests to `127.0.0.1`.

-If multiple sites share the same definition, you can list all of them:
+If multiple sites share the same definition, you can list all of them together:

 ```
 localhost:8080, example.com, www.site.com